 What type of work do you do at EPA?

-As an inspector and case developer for the Office of Compliance and Enforcement, Pesticides and Toxics Unit, I work with two environmental laws, Section 112(r) of the Clean Air Act and the Emergency Planning Community Right-to-Know Act.
-In short, I regulate facilities that store, utilize, or manufacture toxic chemicals that have the potential to harm human health and the environment.
-The regulations and enforcement policies I implement help prevent accidental releases of these toxic chemicals into the environment.
-The aim of my work is to protect emergency responders and the community by fostering communication and awareness of these chemicals nearest to them.
+As an inspector and case developer for the Land Enforcement Section, I work with Section 112(r) of the Clean Air Act and the Emergency Planning Community Right-to-Know Act.
+Both rules work together to regulate facilities that store, utilize, or manufacture toxic chemicals that have the potential to harm human health and the environment.
+My work helps prevent accidental releases of toxic chemicals into the environment; and protects emergency responders and the community by fostering communication and awareness of these chemicals nearest to them.

 What is your highest level of education?
 What was your major?